 Patellofemoral pain syndrome (PFSS)

-Patellofemoral pain syndrome (PFPS) is one of the most common causes of pain in the front of the knee, especially in young and physically active people.
-The condition is sometimes called "anterior knee pain" or "runner's knee".
-Patellofemoral pain syndrome occurs when the kneecap does not slide optimally against the thighbone, which leads to overloading of the soft tissues in and around the knee joint.
-The pain can come on gradually, often without any obvious injury, and many people experience discomfort when, for example, running, climbing stairs or sitting for long periods of time.
-The discomfort often affects everyday life and limits the level of activity, but the right measures and treatment can make a big difference.
+Patellofemoral pain syndrome (PFPS) is one of the most common causes of pain in the front of the knee, especially in young and physically active individuals.
+The condition is sometimes also referred to as "anterior knee pain" or "runner's knee".
+Patellofemoral pain syndrome occurs when the kneecap does not glide optimally against the thigh bone, leading to overuse of the soft tissues in and around the knee joint.
+The pain can develop gradually, often without any clear injury having occurred, and many experience discomfort when, for example, running, climbing stairs, or sitting for long periods.
+Often, the problems affect daily life and limit activity levels, but the right measures and treatment can make a big difference.

-PFSS presents with a variety of symptoms that can vary in intensity.
+PFPS manifests with a range of different symptoms that can vary in intensity.
 Below are the most common signs of patellofemoral pain syndrome:

-- Pain in the front or around the kneecap, especially with movement
+- Pain on the front or around the kneecap, especially during movement

-- Pain that worsens with climbing stairs, squatting, or after sitting for a long time
+- Ache that worsens with stair climbing, squats, or after prolonged sitting

-- Popping, cracking, or a feeling that the kneecap is “jumping” during movement
+- Clicking, cracking, or a sensation of the kneecap "jumping" during movement

 - Often increased pain during exercise or after exertion